ASFPM Award Nominations

 ASFPM Award Descriptions

-Tom Lee State Award for Excellence in Floodplain Management
+Tom Lee State Award for Excellence in Floodplain Management (state level program or activity, not an individual)

 The Tom Lee State Award for Excellence is given annually to recognize an outstanding floodplain management program or activity at the state level.
 It preserves the memory of Tom Lee (1935-1976), a visionary floodplain manager responsible for some of this country's finest state-level programs, and for his instrumental work in developing the regulatory framework that we still seek to implement and improve today.
 Eligible entries include an overall program or specific outstanding products or activities.